 The Service considers text on two sides of one sheet of paper as two pages.

 Offerors must use letter-size paper unless a subfactor asks for schematics or drawings, in which case Offerors may use legal or ledger-size paper for the schematics or drawings.
-Offerors must use 11 or 11- or 12-point font for all text within the proposal, including all tables, charts, graphs, and provided forms.
+Offerors must use 11- or 12-point font for all text within the proposal, including all tables, charts, graphs, and provided forms.
 The Service will accept images of sample material with smaller fonts.

 Page margins must be 1 inch.
 Page numbers and identifications of confidential information may appear within the margins.